uni-parse/geg_redux_opt/ReadMe.md

     ```bash
     git clone "https://github.com/uni-parse/geg_redux_opt"
     cd geg_redux_opt
-  - optional: if you do not want to resize a texture add it in `/geg_redux_opt/src/resize.js`
   - double click on `/Run_GEG_Redux_Opt.bat` and follow instructins
   - wait (depend on your hardware it may took 5~25min)
-  - backup will be generated (you can remove it):
+  - backup will be generated, (you can remove it at the end):
      ```bash
-     /Mods/GEG Redux/Data/_backup/ACTORS/ITEMS
      /Mods/GEG Redux/Data/_backup/MEDIA
      /Mods/GEG Redux/Data/_backup/BMP
+     /Mods/GEG Redux/Data/_backup/ACTORS/ITEMS
+     /Mods/GEG Redux/Data/_backup/ACTORS/MONSTERS
+  - Warning ⚠️: keep backup if you want to test different resize configs
+  - optional: you can exclude some textures from resizing in `/geg_redux_opt/src/resize.js`

 ## Refresh Cache Tutorial
   - the script will automaticly rename old cache
     ```bash